Muscle Activation Techniques (MAT®)

-Heather is the only certified Muscle Activation Techniques Specialist in the state of Tennessee, and has been certified since 2002.
+Heather is the first to offer Muscle Activation Techniques in the state of Tennessee, and has been certified since 2002.
 She is also Mastery Certified in Lower Body, Upper body, Foot, Hand & Wrist, and Trunk & Spine.
-For more information on MAT®, you can go to www.muscleactivation.com
+For more information on MAT®, you can go to www.muscleactivationtn.com

 Your body is the most important piece of equipment in the gym.
 MAT can help muscles tolerate more stresses in life without breaking down in the process.